How do you finish a basement?

 - Painting - Yes, do this yourself.
 Learn to be a painting ninja.
 No masking tape, that's for babies and tweens.
 Cut down the time by getting a bigger 12" roller.
 Trick some friends into helping you.
 Sing while you paint.
 Own the Zen of painting, save big bucks.

 - Trim and Doors - WARNING: Learning curve ahead.
 But don't go around it.
 Trim especially is a skill you can use all over your house.
 Once you learn to install a door, doors will open for you.
 Sorry, couldn't help it.

 - Flooring - The final frontier.
 I stained my floor and tiled the bathroom myself.
 Except for installing carpet I would consider tackling the flooring yourself.
 Unless you've got some budget left, then let the pros handle it.
 It can be hell on your back.

 There you have it.
-If you’ve done each of these phases then you are now sitting in your finished basement, watching a movie or playing pool while your friends are mixing you drinks behind your new bar.
-You know the exact answer to how do you finish your basement.
+If you've done each of these phases then you are now sitting in your finished basement, watching a movie or playing pool while your friends are mixing you drinks behind your new bar.
+You know the exact answer to how to finish a basement.